ekiden/ekiden/docs/profiling.md

 ### Setting up the environment
 1. host: install SGX driver
 1. host: install vtune, including collection driver
-1. make /code available on host for vtune (todo: any better ways to do this?)
+1. make /code available on host for vtune
+   (you can symlink it)
+   (todo: any better ways to do this?)
-1. make /opt/intel/vtune_amplifier_2018.1.0.535340 available in the container for runtime libs
+1. make /opt/intel/vtune_amplifier_2018.1.0.535340 available in the container for runtime libs (you can do this with a volume mount, but it's not built in to scripts/sgx-enter-hw.sh) (see 19389292a4ecf889ba8a4ed20d1b58d9f3156f8e for how to undo this)
 1. host: set /proc/sys/kernel/yama/ptrace_scope to 0
    (setup recommends, but we have to profile as superuser anyway)

 ### Building the project
 1. container: `export SGX_MODE=HW`
+   (scripts/sgx-enter-hw.sh sets this)
+1. add `-C opt-level=3` to `RUSTFLAGS` in `tasks.env-debug.env` and `tasks.env-sgx-xargo` in Makefile.toml
+   (see d826188ca5232cb9b342a46ebe67a90db2726afe for how to undo this)
 1. container: `cargo make`
-   (optimized debug)
-   (todo: how should we save this option?)
-1. container: special `RUSTFLAGS="-C opt-level=3" cargo build --features benchmark` for token client

 ### Collecting a profile
 1. start container